Spanair Flight 5022: Crash sequence

-Just 3 seconds after liftoff the aircraft started shaking and banking to both sides.
+Just 4 seconds after liftoff the aircraft started shaking and banking to both sides.
 The stall warning horn activated as well as the synthetic voice.
-The first officer called in an interrogative tone an engine failure and reduced power on both engines, especially on the right one, increasing the bank angle to the right to 32 degrees.
+The first officer announced engine failure in a doubtful voice, and reduced power on both engines, especially on the right one, increasing the bank angle to the right to 20 degrees.
 Immediately after this, he pushed the engines to full power and the pitch increased to 18 degrees.
 The aircraft impacted the ground just right of the runway with its tail section first, then its right wingtip and its right engine.
 The aircraft travelled on the ground, causing some components to detach from the aircraft.
-The aircraft then lost contact with the ground when it jumped over an embankment.
-The landing gear and the engines detached from the aircraft and the plane continued sliding on the ground then colliding with another small embankment.
-In this impact the tail was torn off, the cockpit collapsed into the passenger area and the fuel leaked and ignited into a fireball.
-The aircraft was engulfed in flames and continued sliding on the ground until it reached De la Vega stream and collided with the riverbank.
-The fuselage was highly fragmented by the crash and had been damaged by the fire.
-The front third of the fuselage was on the stream bed, while the rear two-thirds were on the north side of the stream.
-The wings and the rear two-thirds of the fuselage were engulfed and destroyed by fire.
+The aircraft then lost contact with the ground as it passed down a 5.5 m embankment, and suffered major damage when it struck an upslope at the bottom: the landing gear and the engines detached, the tail was torn off and the cockpit collapsed into the passenger area.
+The aircraft continued sliding on the ground until it reached De la Vega stream and collided with the riverbank.
+The front third of the fuselage came to rest upside-down on the stream bed.
+The rest of the fuselage and the wings ended up on the north side of the stream where they were destroyed by fire.